 Both mattresses use a similar method of preventing people from “sleeping hot.”
 I personally didn’t notice any substantial difference, so I would say the mattresses are about equal in this category.

-Leesa sells its Queen for $890, but you can usually get a $75 discount.
-Novosbed sells its Queen for $1,099, but you can usually get a $100 discount.
-Either way you look at it, Leesa sells for less, so you have to decide if the differences in construction/feel/quality are worth the extra cost for the Novosbed.
+Leesa sells its Queen for $890, but consumers can usually get a $75 discount.
+Novosbed sells its Queen for $1,099, but people can usually get a $100 discount.
+Either way someone looks at it, Leesa sells for less, so they have to decide if the differences in construction/feel/quality are worth the extra cost for the Novosbed.